HarryKeates/Harry-Keates-Masters/README.md

 The code in R files 1 and 2 was run seven times, once on the data from each capture site.
 This is explained in the comments in the code.

-###
+## Folders
-The folders containing the different csv files fall into three categories:
+### The four folders contain csv files from different stages in the process
+1. The 'Original Data' folder contains the original data provided by the Treswell Wood Integrated Population Monitoring Group
+2. The 'Duplicates Removed Data' folder contains the output from running '2_RemovingDuplicatesCodeWithComments.R' on the data from each site.
+This is also the data used as the input for '3_CondenseToYearsCodeWithComments.R'
-1. Examples of the files the code will output - 'Outputs' folder
+3. The 'Outputs' folder contains examples of the files the code will output
-2. The csv files containing input data for the code to use - 'Duplicates Removed Data' & 'Original Data' folders
-3. The target files for the code output to go to.
+4. The target files for the code output to go to.
 These are the files in the correct format the code will transform the data into - 'Target format' folder